elbasir/DeepCrystal/README.md

 # To Train a Model (Optional)

-* following the same steps as in the section of Creating deepCystal environment , you can train your own data using Train.py <br />
+* following the same steps as in the section "Creating deepCystal environment" , you can train your own data using Train.py <br />

 * Train.py and the fasta file have to be in the same directory . <br />